elastic/terraform-provider-elasticstack/docs/data-sources/elasticsearch_indices.md

 - `analysis_normalizer` (String) A JSON string describing the normalizers applied to the index.
 - `analysis_tokenizer` (String) A JSON string describing the tokenizers applied to the index.
 - `analyze_max_token_count` (Number) The maximum number of tokens that can be produced using _analyze API.
-- `auto_expand_replicas` (String) The number of replicas to the node count in the cluster.
+- `auto_expand_replicas` (String) Set the number of replicas to the node count in the cluster.
 Set to a dash delimited lower and upper bound (e.g. 0-5) or use all for the upper bound (e.g. 0-all)
 - `blocks_metadata` (Boolean) Set to `true` to disable index metadata reads and writes.
 - `blocks_read` (Boolean) Set to `true` to disable read operations against the index.
 - `blocks_read_only` (Boolean) Set to `true` to make the index and index metadata read only, `false` to allow writes and metadata changes.
 - `blocks_read_only_allow_delete` (Boolean) Identical to `index.blocks.read_only` but allows deleting the index to free up resources.
 - `blocks_write` (Boolean) Set to `true` to disable data write operations against the index.
 This setting does not affect metadata.
 - `codec` (String) The `default` value compresses stored data with LZ4 compression, but this can be set to `best_compression` which uses DEFLATE for a higher compression ratio.
+This can be set only on creation.
 - `default_pipeline` (String) The default ingest node pipeline for this index.
 Index requests will fail if the default pipeline is set and the pipeline does not exist.
 - `deletion_protection` (Boolean) Whether to allow Terraform to destroy the index.
 Unless this field is set to false in Terraform state, a terraform destroy or terraform apply command that deletes the instance will fail.
 - `final_pipeline` (String) Final ingest pipeline for the index.
 Indexing requests will fail if the final pipeline is set and the pipeline does not exist.
 The final pipeline always runs after the request pipeline (if specified) and the default pipeline (if it exists).
 The special pipeline name _none indicates no ingest pipeline will run.